ouvroir/display/communications/DH24/index.md

 ===>>>>>>===

-# A spatial take on the exhibition
+# A spatial perspective on the exhibition

 <!-- @todo check take -->